khudi78/eathquake_aftershock_detection/README.md

-# 🌎 Earthquake Aftershock Prediction
+# 🌎 Earthquake Aftershock Detection

 ## Overview
 This project predicts whether an earthquake event will trigger an **aftershock** and estimates the **magnitude** of the aftershock if it occurs.
 It uses a combination of **classification** and **regression** machine learning models.